zhao1701/spotify-song-lyric-analysis/readme.md

 There are two possible factors driving the overall trend:

-1. Pure instrumental has become increasingly less popular (ex. classical and New Age music)
+1. Pure instrumental has become increasingly less popular (e.g. classical and New Age music)
 2. The shortening of songs due to declining attention spans means that the instrumental sections of songs, such as intros, interludes, solos, and outros, are [among the first to get cut](https://news.osu.edu/news/2017/04/04/streaming-attention/).

 #### The Rise of Rap and Hip-Hop